vrchatapi/vrchatapi.github.io/AvatarAPI/ChooseAvatar.md

 # Choose Avatar

 This API allows you to dynamically choose an avatar.

-!> This API only works for avatars that you own!
-Otherwise it says that the avatar is not available.
+This will work on any avatar;

 ## Request Method
 PUT